The Convention Conundrum: Production

 The episode features guest stars James Earl Jones and Carrie Fisher, actors from the Star Wars film series.
 It was first announced that they would be appearing on the show on January 12, 2014.
 The day after, Steve Molaro revealed the basic plot outline for the episode, although he refused to explain exactly what Fisher's "very small, very funny, very weird part" would be.
+Harrison Ford was offered a guest appearance in the episode, but turned it down as he wasn't open to it.
 The episode was filmed on January 21, 2014.
 In real life, James Earl Jones is said to be a "good sport" when meeting Star Wars fans, similar to his character in the episode.
 Jim Parsons described having James Earl Jones around as "pretty insane" and said "there's no way ever you can even realize the amount of work he's done."

 "The Convention Conundrum" is the first episode to credit Kaley Cuoco, who plays Penny, as Kaley Cuoco-Sweeting.
 She married Ryan Sweeting on December 31, 2013; this was the third episode to air after their wedding.